ixiam/token-bucket/README.md

 # Token Bucket

+# Disclaimer

+**This is a fork from the original repo [bandwidth-throttle/token-bucket](https://github.com/bandwidth-throttle/token-bucket)**.
+Unfortunately this repo has no more maintenance and it got outdated.
+Thank you [bandwidth-throttle](https://github.com/bandwidth-throttle) for you effort and to provide such an useful library

+---

 This is a threadsafe implementation of the [Token Bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) in PHP.
 You can use a token bucket to limit an usage rate for a resource (e.g. a stream bandwidth or an API usage).